ds-modules/curriculum-guide/_sources/workflow/accessibility.md

 ### JupyterLab 4.0:

 A number of accessibility improvements have been made in JupyterLab 4.0, including improved screen reader and keyboard navigation, more ARIA roles and labels, and a hamburger menu that collapses if there is not enough space to display all items.
-You can read more about the features of Lab 4 in the blogpost titled JupyterLab 4.0 is here.
+You can read more about the features of Lab 4 in the blogpost titled ["JupyterLab 4.0 is here"](https://blog.jupyter.org/jupyterlab-4-0-is-here-388d05e03442).
 Lab 4 has undergone extensive testing with Data 100 summer 23 instructors within a new hub, and the overall experience has been positive, with the exception of real-time collaboration, which may require further attention.

 ### Jupyter Notebook 7.0: